Hot Animal Machine

 Hot Animal Machine is the debut solo album by Henry Rollins which served as a precursor to the Rollins Band.
 It is only available now in the same 2-in-one package as Drive by Shooting.
-Notable for a number of cover songs; Suicide's "Ghost Rider", Richard Berry's "Crazy Lover" and The Velvet Underground's "I'm Gonna Move Right In".
-The cover was drawn by Mark Mothersbaugh, the frontman of the popular 1980s group Devo.
+It is notable for a number of cover songs; Suicide's "Ghost Rider", Richard Berry's "Crazy Lover" and The Velvet Underground's "I'm Gonna Move Right In".
+The cover art was drawn by Mark Mothersbaugh, the frontman of the popular 1980s group Devo.